axa-group/Parsr/server/src/processing/MlHeadingDetectionModule/train_model/README.md

 9. nb_verbs: number of verbs in the line
 10. nb_nouns: number of nouns in the line
 11. nb_cardinal_numbers: number of cardinal numbers in the line
+12. font_size: the font size of the line
+13. is_bold: whether the line is bold or not
+14. level: the level of the headings (= 0 if it is not a heading)
-12. label: "paragraph" or "heading"
+15. label: "paragraph" or "heading"

 ```
 usage: build_dataset.py [-h] md_dir json_dir out_dir